Home

 By day it roosts under shaded trees, sometimes underneath the protective cover of epiphytic ferns, or near the entrance of caves.
 It can be identified by the pale edges of the ears and the whitish wing bones.
 It feeds on small fruits, figs and nectar.

-The species ranges from Sri Lanka, through Burma, Thailand and Indochina to Malaysia, Singapore, Philippines and Indonesia.
+The species ranges from Sri Lanka, through Myanmar, Thailand and Indochina to Malaysia, Singapore, Philippines and Indonesia.